givechain/gyvchaincore/README.md

 ![Oops, image not available](./images/gyv_chain_1.png "Gyv Chain Frontend")

-### GYV Page
+### **GYV Page**

-The most important of all the pages!
+*The most important of all the pages!*
 The place where one can donate.
 The page responsible for all the coffee drunk and coins lost!

-The "Connect" button is where the magic happens, calling the various bits of JavaScript that allow for the interaction with MetaMask, the integration to Moralis then to the blockchain (Kovan Testnet in this case) and the call to the smart-contract processing the donation itself (see next section for example).
+The "Connect" button is where the magic happens, calling the various bits of JavaScript that allow for the interaction with MetaMask, the integration to Moralis, then to the blockchain (Kovan Testnet in this case) and finally the call to the smart-contract processing the donation itself (see next section for example).

 ![Oops, image not available](./images/gyv_chain_2.png "Gyv Chain Frontend")

+Once Metamask has been connected to the page, and in order to interact with the contract and complete donation, the Charity to which the donation is to be sent, must be selected.
+As highlighted on the Home page, the charities in this project, were the 3 fictitious charities in the example below.

+Once the Charity is selected, the "Donate (GYV)" button should be clicked to finalise the donation.
+Metamask will prompt to confirm the gas fees ... and that is it!!
+Gyving complete!

+![Oops, image not available](./images/gyv_chain_5.png "Selecting the campaign")

-### The Contract
+### **The Contract**

-The contract was deployed on Kovan and is viewable to anyone on the planet at the Kovan-specific etherscan address [here](https://kovan.etherscan.io/address/0x96F407d2DfD6B185d120e6d89171c9146721DF00).
-Along with viewing the contract itself, every transaction and/or interaction (donations, setting up campaigns, etc.) can also be viewed.
+The contract was deployed on Kovan and is viewable to anyone on the planet at the Kovan-specific etherscan address, [here](https://kovan.etherscan.io/address/0x96F407d2DfD6B185d120e6d89171c9146721DF00).

+Along with viewing the contract itself, every transaction and/or interaction (donations, setting up campaigns, etc.) can also be viewed at the contract address.

 The minting of $GYV was simulated upon deployment.
-From the Whitepaper, the initial supply was $GYV400,000,000 to the various accounts which hold the various alloction of funds (see [this](https://kovan.etherscan.io/tx/0x4c16fb28a22df9dbca40fc2d7dd5649e2fdc5784062740b5a5752589ac686f48) transaction on Kovan's etherscan for the breakdown)
+The initial supply was $GYV400,000,000 (see the Whitepaper for more), distributed to accounts which hold the various allocation of funds (see [this](https://kovan.etherscan.io/tx/0x4c16fb28a22df9dbca40fc2d7dd5649e2fdc5784062740b5a5752589ac686f48) transaction on Kovan's etherscan for the breakdown).

-In order to interact the

-![Oops, image not available](./images/gyv_chain_5.png "Selecting the campaign")

 ## Whitepaper